 Wellcome Genome Campus, Hinxton

-Financial incentives: depending on circumstances, monthly family/marriage allowance of £260, monthly child allowance of £314 per child.
-Non resident allowance up to £532 per month.
-Annual salary review, pension scheme, death benefit, long-term care, accident-at-work and unemployment insurances
+Financial incentives: Monthly family, child and non-resident allowances, annual salary review, pension scheme, death benefit, long-term care, accident-at-work and unemployment insurances

 Private medical insurance for you and your immediate family (including all prescriptions and generous dental & optical cover)

 Generous time off: 30 days annual leave per year, in addition to eight bank holidays

 Campus life: Free shuttle bus to and from work, on-site library, subsidised on-site gym and cafeteria, casual dress code, extensive sports and social club activities (on campus and remotely)